VAR-solutions/Algorithms/README.md

  * Don't forget to include tests.
  * Don't remove previous implementations of algorithms.
 Just add a new file with your own implementation.
  * Beautify and clean up your code for easier reading
+ ### Note:
+ * If your PR is closed without any comment, it means that your PR does not meet the above criteria.
+Make sure your PR is not Duplicate and it should be well-documented.

 ## Resources